DiTscho/HybridSignature/README.md

 # HybridSignature
-R code used for the analysis for the paper "Systematic comparison of molecular signatures reveals a hybrid approach in breast cancer"
+R code used for the analysis for the paper "Comparative analysis of molecular signatures reveals a hybrid approach in breast cancer"